 I’ve talked in the past about the Power of the Fitted Blazer and how magical they are for adding structure and polish to any outfit.
-In fact, I wrote this post back in 2014 and not much of the message, if any, has changed.
-Last year at this time, I also crowned the fitted jacket the MOST POWERFUL of the 10 Wardrobe Essentials.
-You can check that out here.

 And there’s no doubt that of all the 3rd pieces I talk about, a fitted jacket or blazer is my top pick.
 And they are NOT just for you working girls.
 They finish off a casual outfit beautifully as well.

 The problem is, they can be very tricky too.

 Very few women — no matter their shape or size — can find an off-the-rack blazer that fits just right.
 If it’s a very structured blazer, chances are you’ll have to take it to the tailor.

 Best to start out with one that fits as well as possible to reduce those alteration fees.
 Here’s what to look for: